ulises-jeremias/tf2-tools/README.md

 ### Dense Net

-We implemented Densenet using squeeze and excitation layers in tensorflow 2 for our experiments.
+We implemented Densenet using squeeze and excitation layers in tensorflow 2 for our example.
 To see its implementation go to [densenet](https://github.com/okason97/DenseNet-Tensorflow2).

 For more information about densenet please refer to the [original paper](https://arxiv.org/abs/1608.06993).